spectrachrome/kOS_FlightControllerScripts/README.md

 This calculates the ascent angle from the planned apoapsis height and the current altitude.
 Retrieving the exact starting angle for a real gravity turn is a bit more difficult, so this will do for now.

 The equation shown here is the [cycloid curve equation](https://en.wikipedia.org/wiki/Cycloid#Equations) for the `y` parameter, which has been transformed to yield the tilt angle `θ` (referred to as `t` in the article) which represents how many degrees our spacecraft will pitch eastwards during the ascent.
-The graph traced by this equation looks like this, where the vertical parameter `θ` represents the heading angle in degrees and the horizontal paramater `x` represents altitude in kilometers:
+The graph traced by this equation looks like this, where the vertical parameter `θ` represents eastward heading angle in degrees and the horizontal paramater `x` represents altitude in kilometers:

 <img src="https://space-resources.s3.fr-par.scw.cloud/cycloid_angle_graph_v2.svg" width="100%" />